MilesMartinez/MilesMartinez/README.md

 - 👋 Hi, I’m @MilesMartinez
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics, Data Science, and Data Engineering
-- 🌱 I’m currently learning Data Engineering
 - 💞️ I’m looking to collaborate on Data Engineering or Machine Learning Engineering projects
 - 📫 How to reach me: https://www.linkedin.com/in/milesmartinez/